 What is a Software Development Methodology?

-Think of a software development methodology (SDM) as a rulebook of guidelines and principles for managing software development and delivering.
-Generally, SDMs describe different ways of organizing the software development life cycle (SDLC): from requirements gathering and analysis to release.
+Think of a software development methodology (SDM) as a rulebook of guidelines and principles for organizing each step in the software development life cycle (SDLC): from requirements gathering and analysis to release.

 - In the current version, what features are planned?